An interview with UpCircle Beauty™

 That depends on the ingredient and is different for each one.
 I’ll give two examples:

-We collect over 100kgs of coffee a day and can make 42,000 face scrubs per month with the quantity we are currently collecting.
+Firstly: we collect over 100kgs of spent coffee grounds a day and can make 42,000 face scrubs per month with the quantity we are currently collecting.
 We're partnered with over 100 independent coffee shops across London that we collect the used coffee from and we've rescued 400 tons of coffee so far.

 As your ingredients are by-products (and in some cases, I assume, real waste products) that are now raw materials for you: do you have to pay for these raw materials or do get them for free?